-- Your child will need to avoid eating for a period of time before surgery.
+Your child will need to avoid eating for a period of time before surgery.
 Ask the doctor when your child should stop eating and drinking.
 For children less than one year, it is often recommended that they do not eat after midnight the night before the surgery.
-Clear liquids (eg, breast milk, water, clear juices) may be allowed up to two hours before the procedure.
+Clear liquids such as breast milk, water, and clear juices may be allowed up to two hours before the procedure.

 will be used.
 Your child will be asleep during the surgery.
 He will not feel any pain.

 After your child is asleep, the doctor will make a small incision in one or both sides of the groin.
 The testicle is located and examined.
 If there is a